Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton Performance Insights

-- The Bluejays' +198 scoring differential (outscoring opponents by 18 points per game) is a result of scoring 84.5 points per game (27th in college basketball) while allowing 66.5 per outing (77th in college basketball).
+- The Bluejays have a +198 scoring differential, topping opponents by 18 points per game.
+They're putting up 84.5 points per game to rank 27th in college basketball and are allowing 66.5 per outing to rank 77th in college basketball.

-- Creighton wins the rebound battle by 8.7 boards on average.
-It collects 39.6 rebounds per game, which ranks 64th in college basketball, while its opponents pull down 30.9 per outing.
+- Creighton ranks 64th in the nation at 39.6 rebounds per game.
+That's 8.7 more than the 30.9 its opponents average.

-- Creighton connects on 11.5 three-pointers per game (fourth-most in college basketball) at a 38.7% rate (26th in college basketball), compared to the 4.8 per game its opponents make at a 28.6% rate.
+- Creighton knocks down 11.5 three-pointers per game (fourth-most in college basketball), 6.7 more than its opponents (4.8).
+It is shooting 38.7% from beyond the arc (26th in college basketball) while allowing opponents to shoot 28.6%.

-- The Bluejays rank third in college basketball with 110.7 points scored per 100 possessions, and 123rd in college basketball defensively with 87.2 points conceded per 100 possessions.
+- The Bluejays rank third in college basketball by averaging 110.7 points per 100 possessions on offense, and defensively are 123rd in college basketball, allowing 87.2 points per 100 possessions.

-- Creighton loses the turnover battle by 2.7 per game, committing 9.7 (39th in college basketball) while its opponents average seven.
+- Creighton has lost the turnover battle by 2.7 turnovers per game, committing 9.7 (39th in college basketball action) while forcing seven (363rd in college basketball).

 Villanova Performance Insights

-- The Wildcats have a +93 scoring differential, topping opponents by 8.5 points per game.
-They're putting up 73.2 points per game, 230th in college basketball, and are allowing 64.7 per contest to rank 45th in college basketball.
+- The Wildcats outscore opponents by 8.5 points per game (posting 73.2 points per game, 230th in college basketball, and allowing 64.7 per outing, 45th in college basketball) and have a +93 scoring differential.

-- Villanova is 94th in the country at 38.6 rebounds per game.
+- Villanova ranks 94th in the nation at 38.6 rebounds per game.
 That's 5.5 more than the 33.1 its opponents average.

 - Villanova connects on 9.5 three-pointers per game (39th in college basketball), while its opponents have made 8.8 on average.

-- Villanova wins the turnover battle by 1.8 per game, committing 9.5 (31st in college basketball) while its opponents average 11.3.
+- Villanova has come up on top in the turnover battle by 1.8 per game, committing 9.5 (31st in college basketball) while forcing 11.3 (250th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.